losandes/dotfiles/hints/ls.md

 export -p | grep TF_VAR
 ```

-## List all files in a directory, vertically, and differentiate between foles, folders, executables, and symlinks
+## List all files in a directory, vertically, and differentiate files, folders, executables, and symlinks

 ```Shell
 ls -FGhl1a